 Germinal Horizon Wiltshire

-The Research station is also looking at crop rotation methods and timing of establishment, for example drilling new novel species of winter active Triticale (T100) directly into maize stubble alongside controls, such as Italian Ryegrass.
-Where we are looking for multiple benefits, soils stabilisation, lower nutrient runoff and a harvestable silage yield in early spring.
-Multi-species swards is also an important area of research.
+The Research station is also looking at crop rotation methods and timing of establishment, for example drilling new novel species of winter active Triticale (T100) directly in to maize stubble alongside controls, such as Italian Ryegrass.
+Where we are looking for multiple benefits, soils stabilisation, lower nutrient run off and a harvestable silage yield in early spring.

-The Germinal Research Station is comprehensively equipped, staffed by Jo Matthews formerly head of forage trials for the National Institute of Agricultural Botany (NIAB), it has a modern Haldrup plot harvester with on-board Near-Infrared Spectroscopy (NIRS) capability, ovens for drying crops and the latest seed drills and crop establishment equipment.
+The research facility is comprehensively equipped, staffed by Jo Matthews, formerly head of forage trials for the National Institute of Agricultural Botany (NIAB).
+It has a modern Haldrup plot harvester with on-board Near-Infrared Spectroscopy (NIRS) capability, ovens for drying crops and the latest seed drills and crop establishment equipment.

 Get details on any events we are attending, upcoming open days and organisations we work with by browsing our articles.